mauriciopoppe/SubtitleInsights/conductor/product.md

 - **Pre-fetch Translation:** Optimizes speed by fetching and translating subtitle tracks ahead of playback.
 - **AI Automated Translation:** Automatically translates Japanese subtitle tracks into English using on-device AI models if no manual data is provided.
 - **AI Grammar Explainer:** Automatically generates concise English summaries of grammar and particles for Japanese sentences using the local Chrome Prompt API.
-- **Player Integration:** Adds a seamless enable/disable toggle directly into the YouTube player controls.
+- **Player Integration:** Adds a native-style toggle icon directly into the YouTube player's right controls (left of the CC button) for seamless activation.
-- **Structured Subtitle Upload:** Move subtitles management to the sidebar for a cleaner interface.
+- **SRT Subtitle Upload:** Allows users to upload standard .srt subtitle files to replace or augment the video tracks.
 - **Sidebar Transcript:** Provides a vertical list of all educational segments in the YouTube sidebar, highlighting the active segment in sync with the video.
 - **Granular Visibility Controls:** A sub-toggle in the sidebar allows users to hide/show the on-video overlay independently of the sidebar content.
 - **In-Page Overlay:** Injects directly into the YouTube player for a seamless, "Language Reactor"-style experience.